PocketCoffea/PocketCoffea/README.md

   ]
 }
 ~~~
-where the variables' names can be chosen among those reported in `parameters.allhistograms.histogram_settings`.
+where the variables' names can be chosen among those reported in `parameters.allhistograms.histogram_settings` and `cuts` is a list of functions chosen from `lib.cuts` to apply the desired cuts.
 ### Plots
 To create plots, run the plot script:
 ~~~